Quick start

 - Each unit price shows how much that item costs per shared unit.

-- Savings per unit shows the difference between the higher and lower unit price.
+- Savings per unit shows the difference between the higher and lower unit price, with the percent savings in parentheses.

 Common mistakes to avoid